 Approach your boss like you would approach a new client for a business proposal.
-Keep in mind that your boss also has to meet revenue goals with the limited amount of resources.
-Therefore, start with educating and talk in detail about the benefits.
+Keep in mind that your boss also has to meet revenue goals with a limited amount of resources.
+Therefore, start with educating and talking in detail about the benefits.

 1. Pitch your idea:

 The first step is to pitch the idea to your boss.
 Your pitch should be well thought of.
 Do your homework in advance.
 Think about how content marketing can help your company reach out to customers better.

 Take a step back and think about your company’s business model, values, goals, and plans for the year and see where content marketing fits in.
 Think about the reasons that compel you to invest in content marketing:

 - Is it because you think it’s required?

 - Is it because your competitors are leveraging the technique?